Bike Across Belgium

-After breakfast we begin our first ride across the border into Belgium.
-We'll ride across the Ardennes, where the landscape alternates between forests and lush farmlands, see several WWII memorials and tiny villages like Achouffe, known for the La Chouffe brewery.
-La Roche en Ardenne is a nice tiny village with an impressive medieval fortress, war museum, many shops and bars for a tasty libation.
+After breakfast we'll begin our first ride across the border into Belgium.
+We'll ride across the Ardennes, where the landscape alternates between forests and lush farmlands, see several WWII memorials and tiny villages as Achouffe, renowed for La Chouffe brewery.
+La Roche en Ardenne is a nice tiny village with an impress medieval fortress, war museum, many shops and bars for a tasty libation.

 Marcourt to Maillen

-Today we ride further into the Belgian countryside.
-The village of Celles is considered to be one of the most charming villages of Wallonie with its massive Romanesque church and ancient stone buildings.
-The day's highlight is Dinant, a town between the river Meuse and cliffs, featuring a magnificent overhanging citadel.
-It is also the home of the Leffe Abbey.
+Today we'll ride further into the Belgian countryside.
+The village of Celles is considered one of the most charming villages of Wallonie with its massive Romanesque church and ancient stone buildings.
+The highlight of the day is Dinant, a town between the river Meuse and cliffs, featuring a magnificent overhanging citadel and is the home to the Leffe Abbey.

 Maillen to Leuven

-Today we enter the Flemish region of Belgium.
+Today we'll enter the Flemish region of Belgium.
 Toward the end of our ride the road signs will change from French to Flemish and the landscape becomes more flat.
-Namur, with its Citadel and historic town center is a must see along the way.
+Namur, with its Citadel and historic town center is a must-see along the way.
 Hoegaarden is a small village that has always been an important brewing center.
 Leuven is a prominent historical and cultural Flemish center with its amazing gothic city hall and monuments.

 Leuven to Mechelen

 This is a mostly flat ride on a bike path along channels and riversides.
 We’ll ride along the Dijle to the charming Mechelen, a gem of a city that blends Flemish character and unique architecture.
-An optional extra loop adds 22 miles to the Flemish town of Lier, famous for its astronomical clock.
+An optional extra loop adds 22 miles to the Flemish town of Lier, which is known for its astronomical clock.

 Mechelen to Oudenaarde

 Today’s ride once again makes use of beautiful bike paths.
-The short extra loop starts from the Flemish market square in Geraardsbergen to the most iconic "muur" (wall) made important by the road cycling race, the Tour of Flanders or the Kapelmuur.
-Our destination is Oudenaarde which has an amazing main square with several monumental buildings.
-Here, we'll visit one of the most important cycling museums in Belgium!
+The short extra loop starts from the Flemish market square in Geraardsbergen to the most iconic “muur” (wall) made important by the road cycling race Tour of Flanders: the Kapelmuur.
+Our destination is Oudenaarde, which has an amazing main square with several monumental buildings and we'll visit one of the most important cycling museums in Belgium!

 Oudenaarde to Bruges

-On our final day of riding we cycle along the ancient canals that connect Bruges with the North Sea.
+On our final day of riding, we'll cycle along the ancient canals that connect Bruges with the North Sea.
 We'll enter the Netherlands in an area known for its dunes, windmills and polders, riding along the sea.
-We will visit the historical village of Damme and ride along the picturesque channels surrounding Bruges.
-And to top it all off, we'll visit the city's oldest active brewery, still in operation.
+We'll visit the historical village of Damme and ride along the picturesque channels surrounding Bruges.
+Later we'll meet for a visit to the oldest active brewery still in town!

 After breakfast around 9 am we part ways.
-Taxis are available to the Bruges Train station or perhaps another night or 2 in Bruges would be more desirable.
+Taxis are available to the Bruges train station or perhaps another night or two in Bruges would be more desirable!